 The (#10453) AP MLD ID Present subfield is set to 1 if the (#10453) AP MLD ID field is present in the Common Info field.
 Otherwise the (#10453) AP MLD ID Present subfield is set to 0.

-The Extended MLD Capabilities Present subfield is set to 1 if the Extended MLD Capabilities subfield is present in the Common Info field of the Basic Multi-Link element.
-Otherwise, the Extended MLD Capabilities Present subfield is set to 0.
+The Extended MLD Capabilities and Operations Present subfield is set to 1 if the Extended MLD Capabilities and Operations subfield is present in the Common Info field of the Basic Multi-Link element.
+Otherwise, the Extended MLD Capabilities and Operations Present subfield is set to 0.

 9.4.2.312.2.3 Common Info field of the Basic Multi-Link element